zgimbutas/fmmlib3d/INSTALL.md

 `make test-openmp`

+When requested to `ENTER n`, a good number to enter is 10000 (do not format this as 1e4, since it can only read integer formats).

+Errors in outputs close to machine precision should be reported.
+Warnings about floating-point exceptions are normal and to be ignored.

 To prevent segfaults in fortran executables with openmp, you will want to do the following in your shell: